utdata/icj-class/js/js-class-01.md

 JavaScript is the programming language of the browser.
 We're going to practice using JavaScript by manipulating numbers, strings and making functions and seeing the result in our browser Console.

+The browser Console is a way for us to interact with JavaScript: We can see results of code through a "console log" or we can even write code there, but we'll mainly write in an HTML file and write to the console log.

-I'll be using Chrome in class, so it might be helpful to do so yourself.
+I'll be using Chrome in class, so it might be helpful to do the same.
 Safari, Firefox and Edge do work and have all the tools necessary, but it might be easier to follow along if you use Chrome.

 ## Learning objectives